dhermes/bossylobster-blog/content/2024-02-29-date-the-missing-type.md

 ---
-title: "The missing type in the Go standard library: Date!"
+title: The missing type in the Go standard library: Date!
 description: Introducing the go-date package.
 Filling in the gap left by the Go standard library.
 date: 2024-02-29
 author: Danny Hermes (dhermes@bossylobster.com)